Documentation

 business

-- If the type is not one of the above, the type is the generic
+- If the type does not fit any of the above categories, it is classified under the

 business